koding/koding-kubernetes/README.md

 Fourth, you will have to determine based upon your setup how to expose koding-srv to the public.
 In this example, all of the Kubernetes cluster's external IP addresses were added to the externalIPs field in koding-srv.yml.
 You may want to specify which machine(s) Koding deploys to using a label and then add these externalIPs, or you can use a LoadBalancer if your cloud provider supports it.

+Lastly, we recommend that you leave plenty of disk space on your VMs to run Koding.
+You should have a minimum of 50GB of free disk space to install Koding.

 ##Launching
 `kubectl create -f koding-kubernetes/`